scotmcc/sapphire/README.md

 # Sapphire

-Boilerplate project for starting a WebPack, React, and Express project including WebScoket support.
+Boilerplate project for starting a WebPack, React, and Express project including WebSocket support with Socket.io.

 ## Getting Started